gsellaroli/polyhedrec/README.md

 # polyhedrec
+A python library to reconstruct 3d convex polyhedra from their face normals and areas.
 To use the library, import it into python (works with both python 2 and python 3).
 For instructions on how to use it, use the python `help` function on the `reconstruct` function from the library:
 ```python
 import polyhedrec

 help(polyhedrec.reconstruct)
 ```

 For reference, the output of the help function is the following:
 ```
 Reconstruct (up to translation) a polyhedron from its outward unit normals